 #6: PS (Polystyrene)

-Avoid polystyrene as best possible.
+Avoid polystyrene as best as possible.
 It’s used for disposable styrofoam drinking cups, take-out containers, packing peanuts, and more.

 #7: Polycarbonate, BPA, and Other Plastics